 Before an employer can process personal data are there any specific conditions that must be met?

-One of a number of conditions must be satisfied in order to ensure that the employer is processing personal data "fairly and lawfully".
+The Data Protection Act 1998 requires that one of a number of conditions must be satisfied in order to ensure that an employer is processing personal data "fairly and lawfully".
 One of these conditions is that the individual to whom the data relates must have given his or her free consent to its processing.
-If such consent has not been obtained, then processing must be necessary for one of the following purposes:
+If such consent has not been obtained, for processing to be lawful, it must be necessary for one of the following purposes: